 Central Park is the largest green space in Manhattan and, within its 843 acres, there is an incredible variety of things to do in Central Park.
-From quirky sculptures to magnificent architecture, wide open spaces and fun things to do, Central Park is a serene and beautiful space in the heart of Manhattan and is a New York must see.
+From quirky sculptures to magnificent architecture, wide-open spaces and fun things to do, Central Park is a serene and beautiful space in the heart of Manhattan and is a New York must-see.
 We’ve spent countless hours exploring, running, cycling and walking through the park and it is our favourite place to escape to from the chaotic city streets!
-We’ve put together this list of our favourite things to do in Central Park: it’s our guide to the best 30 best things to do in Central Park, enjoy!
+We’ve put together this list of our favourite things to do in Central Park: it’s our guide to the best things to do in Central Park.

 From running loops to lazy afternoons with a picnic, Central Park has something for everyone!

 1 | Bethesda Terrace and Fountain

 The Bethesda Terrace sits at the heart of Central Park and its stunning architecture and amazing views one of the park’s highlights.
 The open-air arcade is flanked by a grand staircase and is renowned for its colourful ceiling which is comprised of 16,000 patterned tiles.

 A visit to the adjoining Bethesda Fountain, one of the largest fountains in New York, is among our favourite things to do in Central Park and one of the best photo spots in New York City.
 The fountain is topped by the beautiful ‘Angel of the Waters’ statue, which is said to represent health, purity, temperance, and peace.

 There is always incredible energy around the fountain, but early morning just after sunrise is our favourite time when the only people you’ll meet are dog walkers and runners.